dglaeser/fieldcompare/README.md

 fieldcompare dir PATH_TO_DIR --reference PATH_TO_REFERENCE_DIR
 ```

-The latter command will scan both folders for files with matching names, and then run a file comparison on
+for comparing two directories.
+The latter command will scan both folders for files with matching names,
-pairs of matching files.
-This can be useful if your simulation produces a number of files for which you
+and then run a file comparison on pairs of matching files.
+This can be useful if your simulation produces
-have references stored in some reference folder, and you want to compare them all in a single command.
+a number of files for which you have references stored in some reference folder, and you want to compare
+them all in a single command.
 For more info on the CLI options available, type in

 ```sh
 fieldcompare file --help